 Trucking Company

 Under the rule of vicarious liability, an employer is responsible for the negligent actions of its employees while they are acting within the scope of their employment.
 This rule applies to carriers and their truck drivers.
-This means that if a driver is texting and driving while on the job and they cause an accident, the carrier might be held vicariously liable for the truck driver’s actions.
+This means if a driver is texting and driving while on the job and causes an accident, the carrier might be held vicariously liable for the truck driver’s actions.

 Cargo Shipper/Loader

 Trucking operations can be quite complex.
 In cases where companies contract with carriers to ship cargo, the transported items cross through several “hands.”
-The company that originates the cargo, as well as the parties that ship, load, and transport the cargo, must comply with a slew of federal and state regulations.
+The company that originates the cargo, as well as the parties that ship, load, and transport the cargo, must comply with a slew of state and federal trucking regulations.

 If anyone along this chain is negligent in their roles, resulting in cargo that shifts or causes other problems that provoke a collision, such parties can be held liable for accident injuries.